ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

 - **Write `README`**

-  Create a `README` file in your branch.
-Please use this [README](https://github.com/ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/blob/main/IPCC_README_files/README.md) as a template.
+  Create one `README` file for each figure produced with your ESMValTool branch.
+Please use this [README](https://github.com/ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/blob/main/IPCC_README_files/README.md) as a template and do not include several figures in a given README.
   ```
   cd ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files
   # create here text a file with your favorite text editor: vim, gedit, etc